 It’s also important to note that the Delta companion certificate cannot be used to buy any roundtrip ticket.
 The terms and conditions must be met before bringing a buddy along for free.

-Which fares qualify for Companion Certificate use?
+Which fares qualify for Delta Companion Certificate use?

 Finding the right fares with a Delta companion certificate doesn’t have to be hard — if you know the fare class rules.
 For members of the Delta Platinum Card, only fare classes L, U, T, X, and V in the main cabin are eligible for use with a companion certificate.
 For members of Delta Reserve, all of those fares plus fare classes I, Z, and W – first class and Comfort Plus tickets – can be used.
 If you’re confused about fare classes like most of us, Thrifty Traveler has a fantastic explanatory guide on them.
+Also, CWSI has a fantastic chart.

 Don’t miss out on the incredible benefit of having a Delta companion ticket.
 Just make sure you find the specific type of fare class that is eligible!